CAMP AYS – For Children Entering Kindergarten* up to Seventh Grade in Central Indiana

 Campers who bring toys from home will be encouraged to share with other children.
 Please clearly label all items brought into the program with the camper’s name.
 Directors may limit or ban items brought from home if they prove to be a disruption or cause a problem.
 AYS IS NOT RESPONSIBLE FOR LOST OR STOLEN ARTICLES.

 Explore 100 acres of beautiful meadows and forests at Jameson Camp with your AYS friends!
 Our groups will stay in modern, well-maintained cabins.
 Campers will participate in a variety of outdoor activities including environmental education, archery, climbing wall, and swimming.
-Buses will depart at 9:30am on July 5.
-Buses will return at approximately 3:30pm on July 7.
-Click here to view the flyer.
+Buses will depart at 9:30am on Thursday, July 5.
+Parent pick-up at Jameson Camp at 1:00pm on Saturday, July 7.
+Click here to view the flyer (coming soon).

 AYS Has Highly Trained Staff